offbytes/offbytes.github.com/_posts/2012-12-29-emacs-config-again.md

 At first I wanted to write that it is my first post since long time (especially in english), so please correct me :).

-### Little prolog
+### Little prologue

 I'm Java programmer.
 I became interested in Clojure few years ago (my first repo with Clojure code is 4 years old), but it was always a hobby.
 Nothing special came out of it.
 I was returning to it from time to time.

 I always built my new environment, with new version of Emacs and Clojure, with new init scripts.
-I was using Emacs for C development for some time on studies but also it was just using it, probably just a percent of its posibilities.
+I was using Emacs for C development for some time on studies but also it was just using it, probably just a percent of its possibilities.
 At the beginning I used swank-clojure set up from [clojure.org](http://clojure.org/).
 So it was one .emacs file with everything inside.
-I've done everything gropingly.
+I've done everything blindly.

 ### package.el